Code-Institute-Submissions/exotics_ecosse/README.md

 * JQUERY to simplify DOM manipulation
 * BOTO3 to edit AWS resources from Python scripts
 * JINJA to generate any markup and source code
+* PILLOW for processing image files
 * GOOGLE FONTS for text
 * FONT AWESOME for icons
 * GUNICORN to run Python web application
+* BOOTSTRAP for responsive design
 * DJANGO the Python Web framework
 * GIT to manage version control
 * GITHUB to share and store code